Emergent SU(2)$_1$ conformal symmetry in the spin-1/2 Kitaev-Gamma chain with a Dzyaloshinskii-Moriya interaction: Introduction

 The rest of the paper is organized as follows.
 Sec. \ref{sec:model} introduces the model Hamiltonian and discusses the unitarily equivalent relations in the model.
+In addition, two exactly solvable points are found with equal strength of Gamma and DM couplings, which have an exponentially large ground state degeneracy.
 In Sec. \ref{sec:KGDM_SU2_1}, the emergent SU(2)$_1$ conformal symmetry is obtained by treating the DM interaction as a perturbation on the known SU(2)$_1$ phase in the Kitaev-Gamma model.
 Sec. \ref{sec:low_theory_DM_z} presents a symmetry analysis, which proves that the analysis in Sec. \ref{sec:KGDM_SU2_1} has exhausted all possible relevant and marginal operators in the low energy field theory.
-Sec. \ref{sec:numerics} shows the numerical evidence for the emergent SU(2)$_1$ conformal symmetry.
+Sec. \ref{sec:numerics} shows the numerical evidence for the emergent SU(2)$_1$ conformal symmetry and numerically determines the phase boundaries of the emergent SU(2)$_1$ phases.
 Finally in Sec. \ref{sec:summary}, we summarize the main results of this work.